Igor Domsac | June 20, 2025

 Furthermore, language directly influences the design and implementation of public health policies.
 An approach focused on harm reduction and care based on human dignity requires the elimination of terms laden with guilt or marginalization.
 Recognizing traditional and spiritual knowledge as a legitimate part of therapeutic support can broaden the range of clinical responses and offer more comprehensive paths to healing that are respectful of cultural diversity.

 Organizations such as Dianova have highlighted that the use of stigmatizing terms contributes to reinforcing negative stereotypes and hindering access to treatment.
 In its report entitled The Power of Words, this organization emphasizes the importance of adopting language that respects people’s dignity and avoids perpetuating prejudices associated with substance use.
-This perspective has been endorsed by other international organizations, such as MedlinePlus Magazine, which explains how stigmatizing language directly affects addiction treatment, and by the National Institute on Drug Abuse, which has published a guide to preferred terms for discussing substance use.
+However, even well-intentioned initiatives like this often rely on terms such as “illegal drugs,” which—despite their widespread use—carry embedded assumptions rooted in prohibitionist thinking.
+This highlights the complexity of addressing stigma without also questioning the language frameworks through which it is reproduced.
+The same perspective has been endorsed by other international organizations, such as MedlinePlus Magazine, which explains how stigmatizing language directly affects addiction treatment, and by the National Institute on Drug Abuse, which has published a guide to preferred terms for discussing substance use.

 Also in Spain, UNAD (Addiction Care Network) has developed guidelines to combat stigma from a rights-based approach, as has the National Council for Mental Wellbeing in the United States, which emphasizes the importance of person-centered language.
-Similarly, legal and media discourse often presents the “illegality” of certain species and substances as an unquestionable fact, when in reality it is a normative, arbitrary, and selective construct.
+Similarly, legal and media discourse often presents the “illegality” of certain species and substances as an unquestionable fact, when in reality it is prohibitionist pseudo-legalese, incorrect terms that normalise the arbitrary, and selective application of sanction.
 This paradigm ignores traditional contexts where plants are used for ritual, healing, or spiritual purposes, and where their use is legitimized by centuries of cultural practice.
-Speaking of “illegality” without nuance contributes to a simplistic narrative that does not do justice to the complexity of the phenomenon.
+Speaking of “illegality” without nuance — i.e. about a thing, rather than an action — contributes to a simplistic narrative that does not do justice to the complexity of the phenomenon.

 Naming is deciding: the power of terminology

-The diversity of practices involving psychoactive species — whether plant, animal, or fungal — requires equally rich and nuanced terminology.
+The diversity of practices involving species with psychoactive properties — whether plant, animal, or fungal — requires equally rich and nuanced terminology.
 However, in practical terms, the expressions used by the media, institutions, and even lawyers are often imprecise and frequently carry colonial, pathologizing, or criminalizing connotations.

 Terms such as “drug,” “narcotic,” or “narcotic drug” not only lack scientific rigor—since they mix pharmacological, legal, and social categories—but also perpetuate the stigma of the people involved.
-Instead, it is preferable to use more neutral and precise expressions such as “psychoactive species,” “visionary substances,” or “traditionally used plants,” depending on the context.
-Each of these terms describes different realities and highlights specific dimensions: biochemical, spiritual, cultural, or ecological.
+Instead, it is preferable to use more neutral and precise expressions such as “plants that may produce psychoactive effects,” “substances with visionary potential,” or “plants traditionally used in ritual contexts,” depending on the context.
+These terms shift the focus from the object to the relational experience, and each highlights a specific dimension—biochemical, spiritual, cultural, or ecological.

 A study published in the International Journal of Drug Policy recommends using people-centered language, avoiding pejorative terms such as “addict” or “criminal,” and being specific rather than generalizing.
 It also highlights the importance of including people affected by drug use in the selection of terms, respecting their preferences and adapting the vocabulary according to the context.
 This responsibility falls particularly on the media, whose dominant narrative often amplifies prohibitive or pathologizing frameworks.
 More informed and respectful coverage could contribute decisively to destigmatizing these practices and generating a more nuanced public debate.